ulises-jimenez07/coding_exercises/code_patterns.md

 ### Knapsack (0/1)
 **When to use:** Subset sum, partition equal subset

+**How it works:** For each item, decide whether to include it or not.
+Build a table where each cell represents the best solution using a subset of items with a weight limit.
+Each item can be taken once (0/1 choice).
+Work through items one by one, updating possible sums or values.

 ```python
 # dp[i][w] = max value using first i items with weight limit w